lb-/bakerydemo/lightweight-frontend-framework-investigation-2022.md

 - [Full Library of Stimulus controllers](https://sub-xaero.github.io/stimulus-library/docs) - great example of a BaseController / Typescript usage but no unit tests it seems, We may not want to use this library but it is a good reference.
 - [Better Stimulus](https://www.betterstimulus.com/) - a set of resources (similar to awesome list) + best practices/recommendations.
 - [Podcast - Changelog - Stimulus JS](https://changelog.com/podcast/286)
+- [jQuery events to DOM events](https://github.com/leastbad/jquery-events-to-dom-events) - For Stimulus or not, this library looks great and simple, allowing bidirectional event passing between jQuery and non-jQuery events
+- [Mutation first development](https://leastbad.com/mutation-first-development) - good article on why handling initialisation manually (of components, e.g. jquery or even React dom render) is problematic.
 - **Dev Environment**
   - [Upgrade to Stimulus 3 & dropping IE 11 Support](https://dev.to/nejremeslnici/upgrade-to-stimulus-3-say-bye-to-ie11-and-celebrate-b7g)
 - **Testing**